vl3c/ChatPeek/README.md

 This project is licensed under the MIT License.

-## Classes (to be expanded)
+## Classes

 ### ReplyType
 An Enum for specifying the type of reply, either `HUMAN` or `AI`.

 ### Reply
-Represents a single reply in a conversation, with a name (either "User" or "AI"), a reply type, and the statement content.
+Represents a single reply in a conversation, with a author names (if public), a reply type, and the statement content.

 ### Chat
-Represents a full chat conversation, with a title and a list of `Reply` objects.
+Represents a full chat conversation, with a timestamp, user name, AI model, a title and a list of `Reply` objects.

 ### ChatPeek
 The main class that takes a ChatGPT shared conversation link and parses it into a `Chat` object.